charamirez05/velle/README.md

   - I plan to make it a soft delete so that it will be archived if I can do it.
 - Search volunteer by title

+As of May 29, 2024 I have implemented the following features:

+- Register user
+- Sign-in user
+  - with the user data stored in a Zustand store
+- Update user information